i6/ibg/appendices/e.rst

 Uncommon and deprecated directives
 ==================================

-You're unlikely to need these; look them up in the *Designer's Manual* if necessary.
+You're unlikely to need these; look them up in the |DM4| if necessary.

   | `Abbreviate "{string}"... "{string}";`
   | `End;`